theorashid/HFC-Lyme-Disease/README.md

 Several pathogenic genospecies of B. burgdorferi have been identified in Europe and there is evidence for some variation in the types of clinical presentation caused by these different genospecies.

+This contest is in collaboration with the [VBD Hub](https://vbdhub.org/).

 ## Forecasting Outputs

 For this contest, we are looking to forecast Lyme Disease Cases at a range of geographical scales for 2023 & 2024.
 Incidence rates should be given as cases per 100,000 population.